 Understanding Prejudice and Discrimination|

-This first-year seminar (FYS) will explore several different forms of prejudice and discrimination, including racism, sexism, anti-Semitism, heterosexism, and less recognized forms of bias, such as the exploitation and domination of indigenous peoples, animals, and the natural environment.
-During the first part of the course, students will read about and discuss specific forms of prejudice.
-In the second half, you will write a final paper and give a brief presentation on a prejudice-related topic.
+This First-Year Initiative seminar will involve a psychological analysis of different forms of prejudice and discrimination, including racism, sexism, anti-Semitism, homophobia, and less recognized forms of bias, such as the exploitation and domination of indigenous peoples, animals, and the natural environment.
+During the first part of the term, students will read about and discuss specific forms of prejudice and discrimination.
+In the second half of the course, they will write a final paper and present a brief "address to humanity" on a prejudice-related topic.

 ||Gen Ed Area Dept: